 Tea: It’s the Most Natural way to Treat Insomnia

 When I first started having problems sleeping, I tried over-the-counter sleep aids.
 They left me feeling drugged and hungover.
 I found out quickly that natural sleep remedies were the best way to go when it came to my insomnia.

 I wasn’t sure which natural remedies were best, so I decided to start simple and just drink tea for sleep.
-And it worked!
+And it helped!

-If you’ve got one of these best herbal teas for sleep in your pantry, there’s nothing more you need when you have an occasional problem with insomnia.
+If you’ve got one of these best herbal teas for sleep in your pantry, it’s a good sleep aid alternative when you have an occasional problem with insomnia.